S-Sanjith/ideaTweak/README.md

 # ideaTweak
-A Linux utility that allows you to configure 3 settings present in Lenovo IdeaPad laptops - Conservation Mode, USB Charging, Function Lock
+A Linux CLI utility that allows you to configure 3 settings present in Lenovo IdeaPad laptops - Conservation Mode, USB Charging, Function Lock

 # Installation
 To install the executable into /usr/local/bin/ along with the required permissions, execute the below commands: